keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 More often though, they can be an enabling step for people to grow.

 <!-- what it boils down to -->
-This could sound stupid: e.g. "just accept love man -- let people do stuff for you."
+This could all sound stupid: e.g. "just accept love man -- let people do stuff for you."
 What this all seems to boil down to then is: a lack of self trust and a lack of self worth.
 You won't accept help, because you don't trust yourself to work to ween off it.
 You won't accept love, because you don't think you give people enough value to earn it.